Informative

 Picture Courtesy: Vivek Thakur

-Mount Everest (known as ‘Sagarmatha’ in Nepali & ‘Chomolungma’ in Tibetan) is Earth's highest mountain above sea level with the current official elevation at 8,848 m (29,029 ft).
+The top of Mount Everest (known as ‘Sagarmatha’ in Nepali & ‘Chomolungma’ in Tibetan) is Earth's highest point above sea level with the current official elevation at 8,848 M (29,029 ft).
 Located in the Himalayas, the international border between Nepal and China runs across its summit point.
-In 1865, Everest was given its official English by the British Surveyor General of India, who chose the name of his own predecessor, Sir George Everest.
+In 1865, Everest was given its official English title by the British Surveyor General of India, who picked the name of his own predecessor, Sir George Everest.

 Mount Everest : How to get there?